 – Now you know about this scam – there are so many others out there.
 Always ask if you’re not sure.
 The Scamwarners forum “Is this a Scam” is a good place to post a question you might have.

 Avoid Fake Check Scams: Five Things You Should Know

 More About Job Scams – A Guest Post By Snoskred

 Scam Victims United

-Another Big Sting style video – 60 Minutes Australia – story transcript of the video
+60 Minutes Australia – The Big Sting II – story transcript of another now missing video

 For those in the USA –

 Please note this quote in the above article by the executive vice-president of the American Banking Association: “Federal law requires banks to make the funds you deposit available quickly, but it’s important for consumers to know that just because you can withdraw the money doesn’t mean the check is good,” said Edward Yingling, executive vice president for ABA.”

 Thanks for taking the time to read this.

 If you had never heard of these scams before, if you or someone you know has been scammed, or if you have any thoughts on this topic, I’d love to hear from you.
 Comments are closed but you can contact me via email – or comment on one of the more recent scam related posts on this blog, which you can find under the Scams category, click here for the most recent scam posts..